youssefalb/youssefalb/README.md

 ### 👨‍💻 About Me :
-I am a senior Computer Science student based in Poland 🎓
+I am a Cloud Engineer based in Poland 🎓

-- 🔭 I’m interested in Software Engineering, Agile Methodologies (Scrum, Kanban) and Database Development.
+- 🔭 Experienced in Software Engineering, Agile Methodologies (Scrum, Kanban) and Database Development.

-- 🌱 My current university major language is C++

 - 🐍 I am currenly working on my Python skills, mainly in Django, DRF, scraping